 - Kristie and her brother and their spouses give donations instead of gifts.
 They exchange names and choose a nonprofit that has significance to the person based on the year they’ve had.
 The gift is a personal note explaining what nonprofit they chose and why.

 - Our coworker Nancy has adult children.
-One year, she and her husband told the kids at Thanksgiving they were gifting money for each child and his/her spouse to choose their own gift.
+One year, she and her husband told the kids they were gifting money for each child and his/her spouse to choose their own gift.
 But it was a contest (with a prize) for the best gift purchased.
 It was fun to watch that competition roll out over the next month!

 5. Make Giving Back a Non-Negotiable

 The best way to enjoy your holiday might actually require ADDING something to your calendar.
 Yep, you heard me right.
 Making time to volunteer or give back as a family might be the key to your favorite holiday ever.